-$$\begin{split} R_m^2 &= R{pe1}^2 \cdot R{pe2}^2 \cdot R{pe3}^2 \\ R_m^2 &= 0.429 \cdot 0.494 \cdot 0.607 = 0.1286 \end{split} \tag{1}$$ where: model validation $-1 - R_m^2$ ; model validation -0.9334 or 93.34%.
-The results of the model validation mean that the diversity of the data can be explained by the path diagras model of 93.34%, while the remaining 6.66% is explained by other variables (which are not in the model) and errors.
+$$R_m^2 = R{pe1}^2 \cdot R{pe2}^2 \cdot R{pe3}^2$$

+$$R_m^2 = 0.429 \cdot 0.494 \cdot 0.607 = 0.1286$$ (1)

+where: model validation $-1 - R{m}^{2}$; model validation -0.9334 or 93.34%.
+The results of the model validation mean that the diversity of the data can be explained by the path diagram model of 93.34%, while the remaining 6.66% is explained by other variables (which are not in the model) and errors.
 Thus, the results of the path analysis can be further explained by decomposing it into standardized regression coefficients.
 The decomposition of the results of the standardized path analysis (Table 8) shows that the five direct effect pathways have a significant effect (p value <0.05).
 In the indirect effect test using Sobel's test, three significant paths were obtained (p value <0.05).

-In further explanation, it can be said that knowledge has a positive and significant effect on intention intention intention in the said that the said that the knowledge of the cultivation of candung and water plants obtained will increase the interest of Subak Lepud members in using candung and water plants on cultivated agricultural land.
+In further explanation, it can be said that knowledge has a positive and significant effect on intention with a path coefficient (standardized) of 0.308.
+The results of this analysis indicate that the knowledge of the cultivation of candung and water plants obtained will increase the interest of Subak Lepud members in using candung and water plants on cultivated agricultural land.
 Likewise, the effect of experience on intention has a positive and significant influence with a path coefficient (standardized) of 0.393.
-This result means that the more experienced Subak Lepud members are in the cultivation of candung and water plants, the more interest they have in using candung and water plants on cultivated agricultural and.
+This result means that the more experienced Subak Lepud members are in the cultivation of candung and water plants, the more interest they have in using candung and water plants on cultivated agricultural land.

-The information from Table 9 shows that intention has a positive and significant effect on action with a path coefficient (standardized) of 0.703.
+The as mation from Table 9 shows that intention has a positive and significant effect on action with a path coefficient (standardized) of 0.703.
 These results provide a direction to increase the interest of Subak Lepud members in cultivating candung and water plants, which will escalate the application of candung and water plants on their agricultural land.
 In other effects, intention has a positive and significant influence both directly and indirectly on potential, with a